New Albany Flow Park

-The Carnegie Center is teaming up with Bloomington, Indiana based Hunger Skateparks to create something truly unique for our community.
+The Carnegie Center is teaming up with Bloomington, Indiana-based Hunger Skateparks to create something truly unique for the New Albany and greater Louisville communities.
 Hunger is a team of master skatepark designers and builders who have created parks across the Midwest and in Europe.
-Utilizing the existing footprint of the park, we will bring this public park back to life along the banks of this picturesque stretch of the Ohio River.

-The act of skateboarding (along with inline skating and BMX bike and scooter riding and other potential users) is a living embodiment of art and sport.
+Skateboarding and other action sports are a living embodiment of art and sport.
 The world as seen through the eyes of a skateboarder becomes an exercise of seeing untapped potential in inanimate objects.
 Providing a beautiful, interactive, and inspiring space for play at the New Albany Flow Park will allow minds to creatively explore real world geometry and expand brain activity.
-This, in turn, will help those young minds build a deeper understanding of the real world around us.
-Finding ways to stimulate people in our community, and promote physical, mental, and emotional health is our goal, and art is the vehicle we want to use to achieve that goal.

 The Carnegie needs your support to bring this project to fruition.
 Please consider making a donation to activate and beautify our community through public art.